auth0-samples/auth0-react-samples/05-Token-Renewal/README.md

 The application will be served at `http://localhost:3000`.

-## Making It Live

-To make the silent authentication work on a live environment, you'll need to edit the two `localhost` urls in `silent.html` and the one `localhost` url you have in the `auth0-variables.ts` file.

 ## Troubleshooting
 If you see an error on renewal saying `login_required`, that means you may be using the Auth0 dev keys for whichever social login you're testing.
 You'll need to add your own keys for this to work.